mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-2015.md

   * At the start of v3.5
     * Move to GH issues
     * Developers move to VS 2013 (Owen to compile dependencies)
+12. Discussion of dependencies issue
+  * If the mantid loaders made easier to compile then Paraview would likely support Mantid output formats
+  * Benefit of having more but smaller number of library vs the opporsite was discussed
+  * Different organisation to Mantid code, e.g. solve issue with long path lenghts, was discussed.
+It was agreed that code reorganisation should be taken forward.
+A suggested time for role out v3.6.
+Easies to create a branch to play around (Pete)
+  * Code compile time issue.
+Different ways of creating binaries.
+This was agreed.
+Owen is happy to give this a start
+  * class DLLExport on windows.
+This was agreed.
+Task to investigate if this is easy or not.
+Martyn start to investigate